Changing the World, One Student at a Time

-Nora Silver wins Aspen Institute Faculty Pioneer Award for social change course
+Nora Silver wins Aspen Institute's Faculty Pioneer Award for social change course

 During her 12 years of teaching at Berkeley-Haas, Adjunct Professor Nora Silver kept hearing MBA students say that they wanted to create social change—in a big, global way.
 While some might believe that social change grows and evolves organically, Silver realized she could use lessons from history to identify levers commonly used, and teach students how to frame effective social movement strategies.

-In recognition of her course, “Large-Scale Social Change: Social Movements,” Silver will receive The Aspen Institute’s Faculty Pioneer Award in New York City next month for significantly contributing to improving action on the world’s biggest problems.
+In recognition of her course, “Large-Scale Social Change: Social Movements,” Silver will receive The Aspen Institute’s Faculty Pioneer Award in New York City on Oct.
+26-27 for significantly contributing to improving action on the world’s biggest problems.
 The award honors business school faculty who are teaching “business practices that help corporations confront society’s ‘grand challenges’.”
-Silver believes the course is “one of a kind.”
+Silver believes the course is “one of a kind."

 “Most of the change in the world happens outside of traditional businesses and institutions, though it affects them substantially.
 From a business school perspective, I wanted to look at the different levers available to create large scale social change,” says Silver, also faculty director of the Center for Social Sector Leadership.

 In the course, students study dozens of social movements around the world and over time.
 They look at the structure behind the 1960s Civil Rights Movement and how activists utilized the resources of black churches in the South and the NAACP, CORE, and SNCC—networks already strong and in place.

 When protesters were planning the Montgomery bus boycott, they didn’t know if people would join them in the boycott,” says Silver.
 “However they went to the black church pastors who stressed the importance of boycotting during their Sunday sermons and the result was 94% participation.”